Sesame Place Apologizes After Viral Video Appears To Show Mascot Refusing To High-Five 2 Young Black Girls

 “We were on our way out of Sesame Place and the kids wanted to stop to see the characters.
 THIS DISGUSTING person blatantly told our kids NO then proceeded to hug the little white girl next to us!” the mother wrote on Instagram.
 “Then when I went to complain about it, they looking at me like I’m crazy.
 I asked the last who the character was and I wanted to see a supervisor and she told me SHE DIDNT KNOW!!”

-Sesame Place acknowledged Monday it’s aware of the incident, saying in a statement it’s “taking actions to do better.”READ MORE: 'Violence, Hoops, And Hope': Ukee Washington Sits Down With Young Men On Basketball Court To Discuss Gun Violence, Possible Solutions
+Sesame Place acknowledged Monday it’s aware of the incident, saying in a statement it’s “taking actions to do better.”READ MORE: Secret Service Gives Thousands Of Documents To January 6 Committee, But Hasn't Yet Recovered Potentially Missing Texts

 “We sincerely apologize to the family for their experience in our park on Saturday; we know that it’s not OK.
 We are taking actions to do better.
 We are committed to making this right,” a spokesperson said in a statement.
 “We will conduct training for our employees so they better understand, recognize and deliver an inclusive, equitable and entertaining experience to our guests.
 For over 40 years Sesame Place has worked to uphold the values of respect, inclusion and belonging.
 We are committed to doing a better job making children and families feel special, seen and included when they come to our parks.”